plettj/gongo/README.md

 ## Engine to-dos

-- [ ] Decide on a routing protocol the engine API will use, and implement one endpoint for said protocol.
+- [x] Decide on an API protocol (gRPC, REST, GraphQL) we'll use, and router (gorilla/mux, gin, go) we'll use.
+Decisions: REST + gorilla/mux.
+- [ ] Set up and test a first simple API request and response example to mimic the creation of a game.
 - [ ] Create a bare-bones Go viewer in a nice CLI.
+Example: [Tetrgo](https://github.com/Broderick-Westrope/tetrigo?tab=readme-ov-file) built with [BubbleTea](https://github.com/charmbracelet/bubbletea?tab=readme-ov-file).
 - [ ] Be able to load Go games into the viewer based on a standard game representation.
 - [ ] Research the computationally fastest way to represent a large Go game's board, and implement it.
 - [ ] Research and decide on the various rules of Go I'll be supporting.